- News & events

 FHS brand & templates

-The FHS logos, letterhead and PowerPoint templates can be found on InfoCentral.
+The FHS logos, letterhead and PowerPoint templates are available upon request.

 SFU editorial guidelines

-You can visit the SFU Communicators toolkit, which has a wide array of information, including the official editorial style guide.
-It includes SFU's editorial standards of when to use capitalizations, how to write academic degrees, the correct way to write traditional acknowledgements, which forms of address to use, and a large number of other topics.
+The official editorial style guide for SFU outlines writing standards, including when to use capitalizations, how to write academic degrees, the correct way to write traditional acknowledgements, which forms of address to use, and a large number of other topics.

 First Nations traditional acknowledgement

-We encourage all staff who wish to acknowledge that SFU is located on traditional First Nations lands to do so in their email signature.
-See suggested wording here, or you use one of the following two phrases:
+We encourage all who wish to acknowledge that SFU is located on traditional First Nations lands to do so in their email signature.
+See suggested wording here.

 Website & social media